 “CG Spectrum Online Animation School has been an instrumental part of my growth.
 The mentors at CG Spectrum are amazing and have helped me sharpen my skills, acquire new ones and strengthen my abilities.
 This is an invaluable experience for anyone looking to learn 3D Animation & VFX or take their skills to the next level.
 Highly recommended!”

 At CG Spectrum you’re never just a number.
-We cap our concept art class sizes at 5 students so you get the most attention possible at a more affordable price.
+We cap our animation class sizes at 5 students so you get the most attention possible at a more affordable price.

 By choosing the 1-on-1 option you will get more individual attention from your mentor while having the flexibility to work within your busy schedule.